Cloud Architect · Multi-Cloud · Kubernetes · Infrastructure Automation

 Meridian

-Meridian operations console — recon → hunt → verify → report
+Meridian operations console — discover → assess → verify → report

-Meridian operations console — recon to hunt to verify to report pipeline with live service status
+Meridian operations console — discover to assess to verify to report pipeline with live service status

-Findings / triage queue — target hostnames and counts redacted
+Assessment queue — asset hostnames and counts redacted

-Meridian findings pipeline — candidate findings queued for human triage, target hostnames and counts redacted
+Meridian assessment pipeline — candidate results queued for human review, asset hostnames and counts redacted

 Problem